Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 SMB example prompt:

-Calculate ROI for email campaign: Cost €500, sent to 5,000, open rate 20%, click rate 5%, conversion 2%, average order €75.
+Solve step-by-step in under 100 words: Calculate ROI for email campaign: Cost €500, sent to 5,000, open rate 20%, click rate 5%, conversion 2%, average order €75.

 Method Card: Syllogistic Reasoning (SR-FoT)